 You will notice here with line 5.010 - Operating Transfers-Out, that we have drastically reduced this number.
-We have made several changes and or adjustments to try and eliminate this Operating Transfer-Out going forward, but realize that we probably will not be able to completely eliminate the need.
+We have made several changes and or adjustments to try and eliminate this Operating Transfer-Out going forward, but realize that we may not be able to completely eliminate the need.
+The fact that we are being funded for providing for free breakfasts and lunches served to all student district wide for the 2020-2021 and 2021-2022 school years has greatly benefited financially the Troy City Schools Food Service Program.